joakimk/orbital-game/README.md

 Not really a game, more of a unrealistic orbit-simulator made in Elm.

-Made on my flight home from #socratesUK 2016.
+The initial version was made on my flight home from #socratesUK 2016.

 ## Screenshot